bbowles1/Hail-Annotate/docs/source/google_setup.rst

         --member="serviceAccount:test-service-account@your-project-name.iam.gserviceaccount.com" \
         --role="roles/storage.objectAdmin"

 *Note: I tried multiple approaches that used a stricter set of permissions for my service account.
 I initially restrictied my account to have storage.objectViewer and storage.objectCreator roles but found that this interfered with output file transfer from Dataproc's HDFS storage to GCP.
 Your service account must be able to read and write objects to GCP, and also delete temporary cache files created during the Dataproc HDFS to GCP transfer.
-I feel that storage.objectAdmin strikes a balance between restricting service account roles and enabling the functionality needed for efficient data transfer.*
+I feel that storage.objectAdmin strikes a balance between restricting service account roles and enabling the functionality needed for efficient data transfer.
+If you're concerned about this approach, you can try creating two input buckets: one for input data (which the service account has storage.objectViewer access to) and another for output data (which the service account has storage.objectAdmin access to).

 3. Give your service account the "dataproc.worker" role to allow it to initiate Dataproc instances.